cavineers/Conventions/ConventionalCommits.md

-`fix` | To fix a bug or resolve issues and errors in code |  `fix: removed an infinite loop` `build` | To build the program (changed files) | `build: updated the build system` `refactor` | To improve the structure of the code | `refactor: organized the swerve module class` `perf` | Resturing or organization that improves the organization of the code | `perf: improved the acceleration of the swerve module`
+`fix` | To fix a bug or resolve issues and errors in code |  `fix: removed an infinite loop` `build` | To build the program (changed files) | `build: updated the build system` `refactor` | To improve the structure of the code | `refactor: organized the swerve module class` `perf` | Restructuring or organization that improves the organization of the code | `perf: improved the acceleration of the swerve module`
-`docs` | To add or update documentation | `docs: updated REV documentation ` `chore` | Miscellanious commits such as modifying READ.md or gitignore | `chore: updated gitignore`
+`docs` | To add or update documentation | `docs: updated REV documentation ` `chore` | Miscellaneous commits such as modifying READ.md or gitignore | `chore: updated gitignore`